 A call for papers will be issued later in the year

-The Mystical Theology Network aims to hold annual academic conferences.
+The Mystical Theology Network aims to hold annual academic conferences around the world.
 Our

 ability to run these is contingent on funding.
 We are currently

-- There is currently no established academic forum for
+- There was previously no established academic forum for

 - The Mystical Theology Network sees it at as an important goal to meet

 - It aims to do this through holding a series of

 conferences and publications.

 Although the aim of these meetings is to promote multidisciplinary